Democrito/repositorios/Sensors/I2C/LCD/readme.md

 ![](https://github.com/Democrito/repositorios/blob/master/Sensors/I2C/LCD/img/config%20pinouts%20i2c%20lcd.png)

 We see that the I2C chip uses outputs P0 to P7, except for P3.
-"P3" is used for backlight (not pictured but true).
+"P3" is used for backlight (not is in the scheme).

 The order of the 8 bits must be the following, on the left is the bit with greater weight (MSB):

 D3, D2, D1, D0, Backlight, Enable, RW, RS

-To make it easier, I leave the "backlight" and RW bits fixed.
+To make it easier, I leave the "backlight" and RW bit fixed.

 This way of handling the LCD is... a bit complicated, because we are forced to send the data like this, and the worst thing is that to send a command or write a character we have to do it in 4 sends.
 Why do we have to do it like this?

 Let's see the 4 steps in detail, and imagine I want to send the letter "A" which is 41 in hex, so the high nibble is 4 and the low nibble is 1.
 On the other hand, the control bits will be like this and in this order (as in binary, MSB on the left)

-Backlighting (it will always be 1), Enable (we will control this bit), RW (always 0), RS (we will control it depending on whether it is a command or text)
+Backlighting (it will always be 1), Enable (we will control this bit), RW (always 0), RS (we will control it depending on whether it is a command or character ASCII)

 1.)
 Nibble high "4" + control (enable = 1, RS = 1, others fixed)